Haxxnet/Compose-Examples/README.md

 ### Communication and Social
 - [Mirotalk P2P](examples/mirotalk) - Simple, Secure, Fast Real-Time Video Conferences Up to 4k and 60fps, compatible with all browsers and platforms.
 - [Rocket.Chat](examples/rocketchat) - Rocket.Chat is an open-source fully customizable communications platform developed in JavaScript for organizations with high standards of data protection.
+- [Mattermost](examples/mattermost) - Mattermost is an open source platform for secure collaboration across the entire software development lifecycle.
 - [Answer](examples/answer) - An open-source knowledge-based community software.
 You can use it quickly to build Q&A community for your products, customers, teams, and more.
 - [Excalidraw](examples/excalidraw) - Excalidraw is a virtual collaborative whiteboard tool that lets you easily sketch diagrams that have a hand-drawn feel to them.
 - [Reactive-Resume](examples/rxresume) - A one-of-a-kind resume builder that keeps your privacy in mind.
 Completely secure, customizable, portable, open-source and free forever.